A ride down memory lane: Bike Camp revisited

 The only difference: we’d do the 165km route in one day, rather than five.

 I was pretty sure that I remembered the route, but I was a little hazy on a few of the details.
-I sent an email to Box Hill High School and was connected with two teachers that had been at Bike Camp back in the day: David Leigh and Roslyn Green.
+I sent an email to Box Hill High School and was connected with two teachers that had been at Bike Camp when we were there: David Leigh and Roslyn Green.
 While the Bike Camp route has changed since Nick and I were at school, David and Roslyn were able to give me the details of the route as we did it back in the day.

 Nick and I had planned to start and finish the ride in Wangaratta, as per the original route, but with all accommodation in town booked out for the Wangaratta Jazz Festival, we ended up having to stay in Beechworth.
 It wasn’t ideal but we’d still get to ride the route in its entirety, in the same direction — it just meant that the last section of the ride would be the hardest.